 you ~ the ocean ~ me

 I am happy to be the Scientific Exploration Society’s 2019 Elodie Sanford Explorer for Amateur Photography!
 This award is in loving memory of Elodie Sanford established by her family and friends.
-She was a keen photography, avid adventurer, and honorary Vice President of the SES.
+She was a keen photographer, avid adventurer, and honorary Vice President of the SES.
 It is a true honor to be selected to carry on her legacy.

 Stay tuned to hear more about my expedition back to Timor-Leste to explore Tara bandu as a means of marine conservation.